Bachelor of ScienceAdvanced Manufacturing

 This course is the application of sophisticated computer simulation software for a complete analysis of manufacturing operations and processes for a cradle to grave evaluation.
 Ground up individual and team projects utilizing simulation software, active data collection and storage to refine the manufacturing process that is controlled while providing and implementing efficiencies.

 This course is the application of the completed advanced manufacturing suite of resources, which will be applied to solve several different manufacturing issues/projects provided by manufacturing experts.
-The cradle to grave experience will document the project and then delivered in professional presentations and papers.
+The cradle to grave experience is documented in a course project format and then delivered in professional presentations and papers.

 Take the Next Step